 At Educational Innovations, we love helping teachers come up with new, exciting ways to explore science topics with their students.
 And let’s face it, what child doesn’t love dinosaurs and fossils?

-The fact is, there are just so many ways to bring this subject into the classroom that we couldn’t decide on a single lesson that would appeal to all students and teachers.
+The fact is, there are just so many ways to bring this subject into the classroom like activities and experiments that we couldn’t decide on a single lesson that would appeal to all students and teachers.
 Luckily, the “interwebs” are chockful of excellent lesson ideas.

 The American Museum of Natural History has DOZENS of top-notch lessons and classroom activities on dinosaurs for all grade levels.
 Whether you’re teaching at the pre-K or college level, this should be your first stop in lesson hunting.